Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-03-25-Data-Mining-Association-Analysis.md

 c(ABC \rightarrow D) \geq c(AB \rightarrow CD) \geq c(A \rightarrow BCD)
 $$

-If we compare rules generated from the same frequent itemset $Y$, the folloeing theorem holds for the confidence measure:
+If we compare rules generated from the same frequent itemset $Y$, the following theorem holds for the confidence measure:

 > If a rule $X \rightarrow Y$ does not satisfy the confidence threshold, then any rule $X' \rightarrow Y-X'$ (where $X' \subset X$), must not satisfy the confidence threshold as well.